-Households can qualify for the Emergency Broadband Benefit by showing that at least one member of their household meets one of the following criteria:
+Households can qualify for the Affordable Connectivity Program if the household income is at or below 200% of the Federal Poverty Guidelines, or if a member of the household meets one of the following criteria:

-- Qualifies for a participating provider’s existing low-income or COVID-19 relief program, subject to FCC approval of that provider’s eligibility process.
+- Qualifies for a participating provider’s existing low-income program, subject to FCC approval of that provider’s eligibility process

-The Emergency Broadband Benefit is limited to one monthly service discount and one device discount per eligible household.
+The Affordable Connectivity Program is limited to one monthly service discount and one device discount per eligible household.

 Learn more: See a comprehensive list of qualifying programs as well as up-to-date information on income eligibility.
 Consumers can determine if they are an independent household by completing the Household Worksheet (Spanish Version).